boltgolt/csss-lang/docs/syntax.md

 ### Comments

-Comments are 100% the same as they are in CSS
+Comments are 100% the same as they are in CSS.
+Howver, they can not me multi-line.

 ```css
 /* I'm a comment! */